Hiking the Grand Canyon of Pennsylvania

 On the way back, I accidentally took a wrong turn and got to an active well which uses a slick water hydraulic fracturing or just 'fracking' to extract the natural gas from a shale.
 What's interesting is that there was no gate, no fence, no guard at the site.
 The well was just working and pumping up the gas.
 Miracle.
 So I guess it was sort of safe to leave a car where we left it.

 Apparently, Pennsylvania is a hot spot for fracking, and there are numerous wells like this one in the area.
-The fracking is a very controversial topic.
+Fracking is a very controversial topic.
 There are tons of information about it which I'm sure has lots of bias as well.
-But what's apparent is that there is a clear link between the fracking and ground water pollution.
+But what's apparent is that there is a clear link between fracking and groundwater pollution.
 And the most recent studies show that it can even cause earthquakes.
-Out of a respect to a property owner, I didn't take any close-up pictures nor do I reveal the well's location.
-But this topic interests me, so I'd be glad to have an opportunity to do a separate article about how the fracking works and what the impact of using it is.
+Out of respect to the property owner, I didn't take any close-up pictures nor did I reveal the well's location.
+But this topic interests me, so I'd be glad to have an opportunity to do a separate article about how fracking works and what the impact of using it is.

 It took us almost 2 hours to drive back and forth, and by around 10:30 am we were finally all set for the hike.